 - Monitor your e-mail account.
-You'll receive an approval email, prompting you to log in at IRBNet to retrieve your approval letter and stamped materials.
+You'll receive an email, prompting you to log in at IRBNet to retrieve your approval letter and stamped materials.
 Stamped versions of materials must be used unless otherwise noted in your letter.
-The expiration date and reporting requirements will be contained in the letter.
+An expiration date or check-in report due date and reporting requirements will be indicated in the letter.

 +Step 4: What to Report After Approval

-- Deviations, Violations, Unanticipated Problems or Serious Adverse Events (All studies): Any of these must be reported in a timely fashion.
-Please see our Mandatory Reporting policies and procedures, as well as the Deviation/Violation and Adverse Event/Unanticipated Problem forms on the right side of this page (for IRB).
-ERC forms may be found on the ERC's website.
+- Deviations, Unanticipated Problems or Serious Adverse Events (All studies): Report these immediately.
+Please see our Mandatory Reporting policies and procedures, as well as the Deviation and Adverse Event/Unanticipated Problem forms on the IRB's instructions and forms page or the ERC's forms page.

 - Revisions to Approved Research (All studies): Researcher initiated changes after approval, however minor, must be reviewed and approved prior to implementation.
-See our Revisions to IRB Approved Research Request form on the right side of this page (for IRB) or the ERC's website.
+See our Revisions to IRB Approved Research Request form on the IRB's instructions and forms page or the ERC's forms page.